Doxense/foundationdb-dotnet-client/Tuples.md

 ### The Dark Ages

-The absolute minimum implementation of a tuple is a `object[]` array, but this would not be very efficient nor user friendly, especially when you need to encode and decode keys composed of multiple elements with different types.
+The absolute minimum implementation of a tuple is an `object[]` array.
+But this would not be very efficient nor user friendly, especially when you need to encode and decode keys composed of multiple elements with different types.
 You will probably use a lot of value types (int, Guid, bool, ...) that would need to be boxed, and you will also need to blindly casts items back into their expected type.
 Now was the 3rd element of this tuple an `int` or a `long`?
 If you guessed wrong, you will get an `InvalidCastException` at runtime.
 Uhoh :(

 <pre>
 // in application A that encoded a key...